deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 > Foremost this is a quite technical post, read our other blog posts if you want to read something more targeted at end users.

-If you have not yet looked at delta the delta chat source code, you might not know yet that we have a core library that is used by all UI implementation.
+If you have not yet looked at the Delta Chat source code, you might not know yet that we have a core library that is used by all UI implementations.
-This means the core features like encryption, email protocols, chat and message management are using the same code on in all our apps (desktop, android, iOS).
+This means the core features like encryption, email protocols, chat and message management are using the same code on in all our apps (desktop, Android, iOS).
 This has the following benefits:

 - Because our Core library does all the heavy work and exposes easy methods such as `getAccounts`, `getChatlist`, `getChatContacts` and so on, it's much less work maintaining our apps on all platforms, because they basically only need to implement the UI.
 - We have many tests for this core library, internal tests in rust and many integration tests in python.
-- The core library can easily be used to write bots and new Apps/Clients (like deltatouch, a client for Ubuntu touch made by a community member in about a year, read the [blog post](./2023-07-02-deltatouch)).
+- The core library can easily be used to write bots and new apps/clients (like deltatouch, a client for Ubuntu touch made by a community member in about a year, read the [blog post](./2023-07-02-deltatouch)).

 ## The C Foreign Function Interface